RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/01_intro-GUI.rst

 * Create the icons and widgets that are displayed to a user and organize them inside a window.
 * Define functions that will process user and application events.
-* Associate each function with a user event.
+* Associate user events with specific functions.
 * Start an infinite event-loop that processes user events.
 When a user event happens, the event-loop calls the function associated with that event.